JesseKartabani/CS50/Week2/README.md

 Determines which of two Scrabble words is worth more.

+### ***Background***

 In the game of Scrabble, players create words to score points, and the number of points is the sum of the point values of each letter in the word.

 ![Scrabble Table](https://user-images.githubusercontent.com/69617120/135396818-cbbddaa6-7b34-4cce-be6c-d928bc481a0a.PNG)

 For example, if we wanted to score the word Code, we would note that in general Scrabble rules, the C is worth 3 points, the o is worth 1 point, the d is worth 2 points, and the e is worth 1 point.
 Summing these, we get that Code is worth 3 + 1 + 2 + 1 = 7 points.

+### ***Implementation Details***

+Complete the implementation of scrabble.c, such that it determines the winner of a short scrabble-like game, where two players each enter their word, and the higher scoring player wins.

+- Notice that we’ve stored the point values of each letter of the alphabet in an integer array named POINTS.
+  - For example, A or a is worth 1 point (represented by POINTS[0]), B or b is worth 3 points (represented by POINTS[1]), etc.
+- Notice that we’ve created a prototype for a helper function called compute_score() that takes a string as input and returns an int.
+Whenever we would like to assign point values to a particular word, we can call this function.
+Note that this prototype is required for C to know that compute_score() exists later in the program.
+- In main(), the program prompts the two players for their words using the get_string() function.
+These values are stored inside variables named word1 and word2.
+- In compute_score(), your program should compute, using the POINTS array, and return the score for the string argument.
+Characters that are not letters should be given zero points, and uppercase and lowercase letters should be given the same point values.
+  - For example, ! is worth 0 points while A and a are both worth 1 point.
+  - Though Scrabble rules normally require that a word be in the dictionary, no need to check for that in this problem!
+- In main(), your program should print, depending on the players’ scores, Player 1 wins!, Player 2 wins!, or Tie!.

 # Readability.c

 Computes the approximate grade level needed to comprehend any inputed text, using the Coleman-Liau index test.
 The formula is:

 ![Formula](https://user-images.githubusercontent.com/69617120/135398061-00d78ce1-fc16-421f-80c4-3422837c1255.PNG)

+### ***Background***

 Here, ***L*** is the average number of letters per 100 words in the text, and ***S*** is the average number of sentences per 100 words in the text.
 For example: